 Landlords may be able to get a free boiler if they have tenants who meet inclusion criteria.
-As the legal homeowners it would technically be a free home improvement for them though this is, of course, not the objective of the scheme.
+As the legal homeowners, it would technically be free home improvement for them though this is, of course, not the objective of the scheme.

 Eco Scheme for Council Houses

 UK residents living in social housing may also qualify for a free replacement boiler and an insulation grant.
 Householders in council houses or housing association properties do not have to be in receipt of the state benefits listed above.
 However, the building must have an Energy Performance Certificate (EPC) rating of E, F, or G in order to be eligible for an insulation grant.
 You can find your home efficiency rating on the energy performance certificate register.